-Mountain biking in the Crested Butte area is easily some of the best in the world.
-Our two wheeled mecca sits in the heart of the Elk Mountain Range of the Colorado Rockies.
-A few things that make the riding so good include access to stunning mountain vistas, colorful hillsides, and meandering rivers.
+Starting in May and stretching through October, the Crested Butte mountain biking is easily some of the best in the world.
+Our two wheeled mecca sits in the heart of the Elk Mountain Range of the Colorado Rockies and includes over 750 miles of singletrack.
 Crested Butte is home to a number of valleys that present the unique ability to link many different types of trails, paths, and roads.
-Between the world-class singletrack, beautiful gravel grinding roads, and smooth dirt, we can promise you won’t ever be bored.